Darky-The-Dragon/LightShifter/Documentation/Game Design Document.md

 - **Multi-Step Puzzles**: Complex puzzles that require interacting with multiple objects across both dimensions, often involving timed sequences and toggling.

+### Other Optional Mechanics (TBD)

+- **Collecting Hidden Items**: Certain items are hidden in each level, encouraging exploration of both dimensions.
+- **Uncovering Story Fragments**: Each level contains fragments that reveal more about protagonist’s origin, the forbidden love between his parents, and the backstory of the two worlds.

 ### Level Progression

 Levels are designed to gradually introduce new mechanics and increase in difficulty, starting with simple toggling-based